 Ella, known for its tea plantations established in the 19th century, offers two main hiking trails.
 The first is Little Adam’s Peak, a 4.5 km round trip that starts from Ella town and takes about two hours.
 The trail passes through tea fields and offers views of the Ravana-Ella Gap and, on clear days, the southern coast.
 The second, more challenging trek is to Ella Rock.
 This 10 km round trip begins along the railway line before ascending through eucalyptus forests to a viewpoint with 360-degree views of the surrounding landscape.
 The best times to hike both trails are early morning or late afternoon to avoid the heat.
 A key landmark near Ella is the Nine Arches Bridge, an early 20th-century viaduct built without steel.
 Other local attractions include Ravana Falls, which is connected to the Ramayana epic, and the Ella Spice Garden.
 The town itself has numerous cafés and guesthouses.

-The best time to visit Ella is from December to March when the weather is dry and the scenery is at its most vibrant.
+The best time to walk: is from December to March when the weather is dry and the scenery is at its most vibrant.

 Adam’s Peak (Sri Pada)